steam0r/digitalfoosball/README.md

 ## Idea & Philosophy ##
 Bringing the analog foosball table into the digital age.
 Because the web is our DNA, we're using Web Technologies to get it online.
 We also want to make usage of the latest and greatest HTML5/CSS3 technologies to show what's possible today.
-The idea is from the future, so the software is same.
+The idea is from the future, so is the software.

 ## Which modules are included ##